Zone-organization/Nuclear-Engine/README.md

 # To-dos
   - W.I.P:
-	- PhysX 4 Support (40%)
+	- Basic PhysX 4 Support (75%)
 	- Port AudioSystem to ECS.
-	- Mesh Animations
+	- Port Light to ECS.
+	- Abstract FMOD implementations and provide interfaces for them (to prevent extra linking and better docs in the future)

   - Planned:
     - Restore & Test render to texture feature (Render Target)
     - Bloom effect.
-    - Basic Physics support with PhysX 4.
     - C# Scripting through .Net Core
+	- Mesh Animations

   - Pretty much far (Due to lack of knowledge how to achieve them or requiring full engine restructure):
     - Multithreading.
     - Android Support (Mobile devices in general).